How To Get Your Deposit Back From Housing Scams In Copenhagen

 You can ask your friends first, especially Danish friends.
 In my case, my friends did not know how to deal with it, so I asked in an Expat group.

-I had lots of help and useful instruction from the group Expats in Copenhagen.
-I’ve really appreciated all the help and I’m glad that I’m a part of that community.
+I had lots of help and helpful instruction from the group Expats in Copenhagen.
+I’ve appreciated all the support, and I’m glad that I’m a part of that community.

 4. Prepare all the necessary documents